Online Social Networks: Threats and Solutions: Threats

 \subsection{Classic Threats}

 Classic threats have been a problem ever since the Internet gained widespread usage.
-Often referred to as malware, cross-site scripting (XSS) attacks, or even phishing (among others), they continue to be an ongoing issue.
-Though these issues have been addressed in the past, they have recently become viral due to the structure and nature of online social networks and have begun to spread more quickly among network users.
+Often referred to as malware, \s{spam}, cross-site scripting (XSS) attacks, or phishing, they continue to be an ongoing issue.
+Though these \s{threats} have been addressed in the past, they have become \s{increasingly} viral due to the structure and nature of OSNs and \s{can} spread quickly among network users.
 Classic threats can take advantage of a user's personal information published in a social network to attack not only the user but also their friends simply by adjusting the threat to accommodate the user's personal information.

 For example, an attacker can plant a malicious code inside an attractive spam message that employs a user's details from his or her Facebook profile.
 Due to the personal nature of this crafted message, the chances that the innocent user will open the message and get infected are likely.
-In many cases, these threats target essential and everyday user resources, such as credit card numbers, account passwords, computing power, and even computer bandwidth (in order to send spam emails).
+In many cases, these threats target essential and everyday user resources such as credit card numbers, account passwords, computing power, and even computer bandwidth (in order to send spam emails). \s{Alarmingly, these types of threats can also exploit the infected user's stolen credentials to post messages on the user's behalf or even change the user's personal information. }

-The different classic threats are illustrated below, along with real-life scenarios, where these types of menaces have jeopardized a real user's privacy and security.
+The different classic threats are \s{described} below, along with real-life scenarios where these types of menaces have jeopardized a real user's privacy and security.

 \paragraph{Malware.} Malware is malicious software developed to disrupt a computer operation in order to collect a user's credentials and gain access to his or her private information.
-Malware in online social networks uses the OSN structure to spread itself between users and their friends in the network.
-For example, Koobface was the first malware to successfully propagate through OSNs.
-This malware succeeded in attacking users in many different online social networks, such as Facebook, MySpace~\cite{myspace}, and Twitter.
-Upon infection, Koobface attempts to collect login information and join the infected computer in order to be part of a botnet~\cite{baltazar}, a so-called ``zombie army'' of computers, which in many cases is then used for criminal activities, such as sending spam messages and attacking other computers and servers in the Internet.
+Malware in \s{social networks} uses the OSN structure to \s{propagate} itself \s{among} users and their friends in the network. \s{In some cases, the malware can use the obtained credentials \s{to impersonate }the user and send contagious messages to the user's online friends}.
+Koobface was the first malware to successfully propagate through \s{OSNs such as} Facebook, MySpace, and Twitter.
+Upon infection, Koobface attempts to collect login information and join the infected computer in order to be part of a botnet~\cite{baltazar}, a so-called ``zombie army'' of computers which \s{often} is then used for criminal activities, such as sending spam messages and attacking other computers and servers \s{over} the Internet.